reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 ```

 Mockito comes with a built-in mechanism to test your error handling.
 Instead of declaring a return value, advise Mockito
 to throw the expected exception.
-In case you throw checked exceptions, the compiler does not let you throwing checked
+In case you throw checked exceptions, the compiler doesn't let you to throw checked
 exceptions, that are not declared on the method.

 ### Mocktio and `void` Methods